letienkhang/letienkhang/README.md

 - 📫 How to reach me **tienkhangle@gmail.com**

-- ⚡ Fun fact :- Food and Pokemon🎵 are the reasons to live.
+- ⚡ Fun fact :- Family and Pokemon🎵 are the reasons to live.

 <br>